Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Abstract

 \section{Abstract}

 Sparse Autoencoders (SAEs) have been successfully used to probe Large Language Models (LLMs) and extract interpretable concepts from their internal representations.
 These concepts are linear combinations of neuron activations that correspond to human-interpretable features.
 In this paper, we investigate the effectiveness of SAE-based explainability approaches for sentence classification, a domain where such methods have not been extensively explored.
-We present a novel SAE-based architecture tailored for text classification, leveraging a specialized classifier head and incorporating an activation rate sparsity loss.
-We benchmark this architecture against established methods such as ConceptShap, Independent Component Analysis, and other SAE-based concept extraction techniques.
-Our evaluation covers two classification benchmarks and four fine-tuned LLMs from the Pythia family.
+We present a novel SAE-based model \verb|ClassifSAE| tailored for text classification, leveraging a specialized classifier head and incorporating an activation rate sparsity loss.
+We benchmark this architecture against established methods such as ConceptShap, Independent Component Analysis, HI-Concept and a standard TopK-SAE baseline.
+Our evaluation covers several classification benchmarks and backbone LLMs.
 We further enrich our analysis with two novel metrics for measuring the precision of concept-based explanations, using an external sentence encoder.
-Our empirical results show that our architecture improves both the causality and interpretability of the extracted features.\footnote{See code at: \href{https://github.com/orailix/ClassifSAE}{https://github.com/orailix/ClassifSAE}}
+Our empirical results show that \verb|ClassifSAE| improves both the causality and interpretability of the extracted features.\footnote{See code at: \href{https://github.com/orailix/ClassifSAE}{https://github.com/orailix/ClassifSAE}}